Fourth Stimulus Check: Will There Be Another Relief Payment?

 A Fourth Stimulus Check Is Unlikely

-Vaccinations are progressing steadily.
-Adults and those at least 12 years old are now eligible to be inoculated in all 50 states.
+Vaccinations are progressing steadily, albeit not as quickly as before.
+Adults and those at least 12 years old are eligible to be inoculated in all 50 states.
+(Trials for children under 12 continue.)
 Three different options are available to the public.
-But actually putting needles in arms still takes time, even with supply readily available.
-Americans have received over 335 million doses, with 55.7 percent of the population having received at least one dose and 48.2 percent completely vaccinated.
+But actually putting needles in arms is taking time, even with supply readily available.
+Americans have received over 339 million doses, with 56.4 percent of the population having received at least one dose and 48.8 percent completely vaccinated.
 Vaccination numbers continue to increase at a rate of about half a million doses per day.
 The Centers for Disease Control and Prevention (CDC) have advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.
+The prevalence of the Delta variant, which is seen as deadlier and more contagious, could change matters.
+But it’s too soon to tell.

 With vaccinations rising and guidance becoming less strict, the nation’s economy continues to recover.
 Looser restrictions help businesses, and jobs are available in many sectors.
 Many industries are even complaining of worker shortages, which can lead to wage increases.
 The average for new unemployment claims over four weeks continues to push downward.
-Consumer confidence is at its highest point since the start of the pandemic, though inflation concerns could dampen optimism about business conditions and the job market.
+Consumer confidence is at its highest point since the start of the pandemic, though inflation concerns and rising COVID case numbers could dampen optimism about business conditions and the job market.

 Aside from the generally improving economy, the political machinations of Washington make a fourth stimulus check a longshot.
 The American Rescue Plan, which included the third stimulus check, passed along party lines.
 Republicans were not interested in spending anywhere close to $1.9 trillion, though some did support the third relief payment.
 They termed the package a “blue state bailout,” claiming it went well beyond the scope of COVID and would increase the deficit, leading to inflation.